 Sébastien Wiedmann, from the Jura, started this domaine at Vion with the 2010 vintage; he previously worked in a merchant business with Matthieu Barret at Cornas.
 He is planting vines on the hillsides at Lemps.
 His wife is Lucie Fourel, who started her own domaine, Domaine de Lucie, also in 2010, at Crozes-Hermitage.

-LVT 2011 r wh STGT domaine.
-Biodynamic approach, applied with careful dedication.
-Jean-Pierre Monier used to belong to the Cave Co-operative of St-Désirat until 2001.
+LVT 2018 r 2019 wh STGT domaine, handmade wines.
+Biodynamic approach since 1996, applied with careful dedication.
+Jean-Pierre Monier used to belong to the Cave Co-operative of Saint-Désirat until 2001.
 The reds come from high up above the village of Saint-Désirat, and possess clear fruit and are understated.
 The Terre Blanche is intended to be the longest-lived, the Les Serves shows soft fruit and can be drunk early.
 All wines benefit from decanting.
-There is now a co-operation with another biodynamic grower, Philippe Perréol.
-Expensive, but pure wines here.

 LVT 2015 r Philippe Michelas did his wine studies in Burgundy, then returned to work vineyards in St-Jean-de-Muzols in 1998.
 He has since expanded into Viognier (2003) for a vin de pays, Cornas from 2005 and Crozes-Hermitage red from 2010.
 The Saint-Joseph white is called Cessieux, and there are two Saint-Joseph reds, a Tradition and a superior wine called Les Goutelles, which comes from Vion, just north of Tournon.
 The 2015 Les Goutelles was a ****(*) STGT wine when tasted from the cask at one year old.
 The couple also have holiday lets, Gîtes.

-LVT 2015 r 2015 wh A domaine whose early 2000s progress seems to have rather stalled.
+LVT 2016 r 2017 wh A domaine whose early 2000s progress seems to have rather stalled.
 The best red is the Nuelles Vieilles Vignes St Jo, which was a **** wine in 2015 (cask sample).
 It has been joined by a 2,000 bottle Saint-Joseph red called Mêverie, also from Chavanay, which was **** in 2015 (cask sample), and the 2016 a very weighty ***(*) wine.
 The wines are genuine and reflect a traditional approach.
 The Condrieu L'Amaraze is acceptable, often **(*), and its oaking has been cut back.
 The old vines Condrieu, M de Martial wcan be very good, with plenty of body, a true representation of 40 year old Viognier.
 The 2015 white Saint-Joseph, new name Charmen, was a **** wine.

-LVT 2015 wh 2015 r Céline took over the domaine in 2003, their first wine in bottle having been in 2002.
+LVT 2018 wh 2016 r Céline took over the domaine in 2003, their first wine in bottle having been in 2002.
 This is an old apple, cherry and pear with vines domaine.
-Saint-Joseph red and Condrieu, the latter from young Viognier.
+They make Saint-Joseph red and Condrieu, the latter from young Viognier.
 Quality has risen from the mid-2010s.
-The Saint-Joseph red is a traditional wine suited to country foods, while the all oak raised (18 months) site-specific Côte Granits Saint-Joseph red (1968 Syrah) was a **** wine in 2015 when tasted from cask.
+The Saint-Joseph red is a traditional wine suited to country foods, while the all oak [50% new, 18 months] site-specific Côte Granits Saint-Joseph red (1968 Syrah) was a **** wine in 2015 when tasted from cask.
 The 2018 Condrieu Les Terrasses was a full, table friendly **** wine.

 LVT 2015 wh 2015 r A domaine starting to look to export after local cellar door and bulk wine sales.
 Makes red Saint-Joseph, 2,000 bottles of Condrieu from Limony, and vins de pays.
 The 2015 Condrieu Eternel was a ***(*), concentrated wine, in the shape of the vintage, and the organic Saint-Joseph Promesse red was also ***(*) in 2015, needing time

 Pierre has a good touch with his whites.
 The Condrieu is full and oily, with reliable quality.
 The 100% Roussanne Saint-Joseph can be muscular, deep, as in 2015, but is stylised by the ripeness of the variety, with a smooth feel and a note of sweetness the result.
-The sweet wines, including the accomplished Vin de Paille Jeanne Elise are very good, a cut above many of these, showing better integration of the ripe fruit and the sugar than most.
+The sweet wines, including the accomplished Vin de Paille Jeanne Elise, now a Condrieu, are very good, a cut above many of these, showing better integration of the ripe fruit and the sugar than most.